shamork/zip-webpack-plugin/README.md

   },
   plugins: [
     new ZipPlugin({
+      //for webpack 4.x, hook afterEmit

+      // OPTIONAL: defaults undefined
+      // if set, include files from this dir,otherwise from compliation.assets
+      fromDir: './build',

       // OPTIONAL: defaults to the Webpack output path (above)
       // can be relative (to Webpack output path) or absolute
       path: 'zip',